-From checkups to treating common illness, Primary Care Physicians (PCPs) take care of your routine health problems.
+From checkups to treating common illness, Primary Care Provider (PCPs) take care of your routine health problems.
 Your PCP leads your health care team that can include doctors, nurses, specialists, therapists and other health care givers.

 Primary care includes –

 - Helping prevent illness

 - Finding and treating new or long-term illnesses in a range of health care settings

 Be fully involved with your health care.
 Make sure your doctor understands you and that you understand what your doctor is saying.

 See Member Rights & Responsibilities for more information.